techlib/celus/docs/install.rst

 Creating initial superuser account
 ----------------------------------

-In order to log in into the `Celus` administration system, where you can configure most of the system, like add users, define report types, etc., you need a superuser account.
+In order to log in into the `CELUS` administration system, where you can configure most of the system, like add users, define report types, etc., you need a superuser account.
 To create one, you need to use the command line on the server and a Django management command ``createsuperuser``: